 I have been a frequent commentator on public affairs on radio and television in Toronto and in the national media.
 My opinion pieces have appeared in the National Post, Toronto Star, Globe and Mail, Winnipeg Free Press and La Presse.
 For two years (2011-13) I was a regular panelist on TFO’s weekly program “360”, where I also wrote a bi-weekly blog during provincial elections (in 2011 and 2014).

 I am active on the editorial front.
-I am the editor of Canadian Government Executive.
+I edited Canadian Government Executive, a monthly magazine, from 2015 to 2017.
 I also sit on the editorial committee of the International Review of Administrative Sciences and have been the Editor of the IPAC Series in Public Administration and Governance published with the University of Toronto Press and of the Collection Administration et gouvernance published with the Presses de l'Université du Québec since 2009.